cognitect-labs/fern/README.md

  server-3 {:host @host :request-timeout @timeout :port 8020}}
 ~~~

+Note how the `:host` values are all set to `@host` which is a reference
+to `host` which ultimately resolves to `"localhost"`.

 Specifically the rules of Fern evaluation are:

 * Any dereferenced symbol, either `(clojure.core/deref a-symbol)` or `@a-symbol` is recursively evaluated by Fern.

-* Any value quoted in the ordinary Clojure way (either with an explicit `(clojure.core/quote some-expression)` or using a quote `'some-expression`) will evaluate to the inner expression.
-Thus, if you wanted to include a dereferenced symbol in your Fern data, you would write `'@foo`.
-If you wanted to included a quoted symbol in your Fern data you would simply double up on the quotes: `'(clojure.core/quote something-quoted)'`.

-* Any value of the form `(func arg1 arg2 arg3...)` is replaced by the result of doing a *Clojure* evaluation of `(func arg1 arg2 arg3...)`.
+* Any value of the form `(fern/lit _keyword_ arg1 arg2 arg3...)` is replaced by the result of doing calling `(fern/literal _keyword_ arg1 arg2 arg3...)`.
+This provides a mechanism where you can add custom processing to your Fern files by defining a method for `fern/literal` and then using it inside of your Fern file.

+* Any value of the form `(fern/fern)` is replaced by entire Fern configuration.

+* Any value quoted with `fern/quote`  will be returned unprocessed
+by Fern.
+Thus `(fern/quote a-value)` is just a long winded way of saying
+`a-value`.
+Use `fern/quote` in those rare instances where you need to
+prevent Fern evaluation.
+For example you can say `(fern/quote (clojure.core/deref foo))` to get the value `(clojure.core/deref foo)`
+without having Fern try to resolve `foo`.

 * Anything else just evaluates to itself.
-So `[1 foo :bar]` evaluates to a three element vector containing a number, a symbol and a keyword.
+So `[1 foo :bar]` evaluates to a three element vector containing a number, a symbol and a keyword while `(+ 1 77)` evaluates to a three element list whose first element is the symbol `+`.

 ## API

 Fern provides two levels of API.
 The core Fern API is defined in the
-`fern` namespace, while the in the `fern.easy` namespace you will
+`fern` namespace, while the in the `fern.easy` namespace provides
-find a number of convenience functions that make reading a Fern file
+a number of convenience functions that make reading Fern files
 relatively painless.
 For example, `fern.easy/file->environment`
 takes a path and reads the fern file at that path and returns the Fern
 environment: